veloxforce/archibus-deploy/docs/README.DEPLOYMENT.md

 **Access the application:**
 - Open browser to `http://localhost:3080`
-- You should see: "Welcome to LibreChat!"
+- You should see the LibreChat interface

 ### 5. Create Admin Account